ADS Initiative

 The Problem

 UDISE+, APAAR, DigiLocker, and six state EMIS systems together track 26 crore students.
 None of them record extracurricular achievement.
 This isn't a flaw in their design — it's a boundary that has never been drawn across, at any level, in any system.
+Without a shared standard for this layer, achievement records cannot be machine-readable, consistent, or portable across institutions.

 open data standards